aws-containers/retail-store-sample-app/src/e2e/README.md

 This component provides a suite of end-to-end tests that exercise a broad set of functionality of the application as a whole.
 They are designed to be cross-cutting and treat the application as a black box rather than a set of distinct components.

-The tests are executed using `protractor`, and will run inside a headless Chromium browser.
+The tests are executed using `cypress`, and will run inside a headless Electron browser.

 ## Running